plus3it/terraform-aws-remote-access/README.md

 Once that is complete, run terraform apply in the rdgw-runsecond folder.
 This takes about 10 minutes.

-Create DNS Record for RDGW in private DNS Zone?
-Create DNS Record for RDGW ELB in Public DNS Zone?

 Update rdsh-runthird terraform.tfvars variables with outputs from rdcb-runfirst: rdcb_hostname -> ConnectionBrokerFqdn rdcb_fqdn -> UserProfileDiskPath (Pay careful attention to formatting, use variables.tf for example)